Kristina01111000/Drws_site/README.md

 	- for a new account: try with other email account

 -welcome/home pages, separate rectangles on home, squares on welcome
+	- changed text to be good for different colors
 	- yellow image for philosophers corner

 -using pixlr for basic edits